TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/custom-events.md

 ---
 title: Custom document events used in the modern client
-description: >
+description: |
   Details about the custom `document` events used in the uibuilder modern front-end client library.
 created: 2023-01-28 15:56:57
 lastUpdated: 2023-09-30 13:02:53
+updated: 2023-12-30 17:01:41
 ---